-Fees: \$5,200
+Fees: \$5,600

-- Program Director: Professor Adam Potkay, Professor of English (aspotk@wm.edu) - Accommodations: Students live in one of Charles University's student dorms, close to Prague Castle.
+- Program Director: Professor Keith Johnson, Lecturer of English (kljohnson@wm.edu) - Accommodations: Students live in one of Charles University's student dorms, close to Prague Castle.
 Students are housed in double rooms in dorm-style suites and have access to some cooking facilities.
-Breakfasts are included.
+Breakfasts are included at the dorm.
+Students will also be given meal vouchers for lunch M-F that can be used at cafes and shops near CU.
 Students are responsible for their other meals. - Transportation: You will get a pass that is valid on any metro, tram, or bus in the Prague Municipal Transit system for the duration of your stay.
 Round trip airfare to the Czech Republic is not included.